adityawardhanm/UniWork/README.md

 Currently,

-•	C contains all Data Structures and Algorithms and some other Experiments.
+•	SEM 2 - Python Experiments are present in [Python](https://github.com/adityawardhanm/UniWork/tree/main/Python).

-•	Java contains all Object Oriented Programming Experiments.
+•	SEM 3 - Data Structures Experiements are present in [C](https://github.com/adityawardhanm/UniWork/tree/main/C) and DBMS Project is present in a different repo, [here](https://github.com/adityawardhanm/Electricity-Bill-Management-System).

-•	Python contains University Projects in a Jupyter Notebook.
+•	SEM 4 - Java Experiments are Present in [Java](https://github.com/adityawardhanm/UniWork/tree/main/Java).

 P.S.
 The Projects inside are not subject to change due to Version updates in frameworks or languages.